top of page

 About Me

-He has written for The New York TimesThe AtlanticThe Washington Post, Foreign Policy, and The Telegraph, among other publications.
-An erstwhile foreign correspondent, he has reported from Cambodia, Myanmar, Vietnam, Israel and the Palestinian territories, the United Arab Emirates, Oman, Romania, Hungary, and Andorra.
+He has written on international affairs for The New York TimesThe AtlanticThe Washington Post, Foreign Policy, NPR, and POLITICO, among other publications.
+A former foreign correspondent, he has reported from Cambodia, Hungary, Israel and the Palestinian territories, Myanmar, Oman, Romania, the United Arab Emirates, and Vietnam.
+He holds an M.Sc. with Distinction in International Relations from the London School of Economics and a B.A. with honors in World Politics from Hamilton College.

 About Me